Right to Information

 Q.9.
 Is there any assistance available to the Applicant for filing RTI application?

-If a person is unable to make a request in writing, he may seek the help of the Public Information Officer to write his application and the Public Information Officer should render him reasonable assistance.
-Where a decision is taken to give access to a sensorily disabled person to any document, the Public Information Officer, shall provide such assistance to the person as may be appropriate for inspection.
+If a person is unable to make a request in writing, he may seek the help of the Public Information Officer to write his application, and the Public Information Officer should render him reasonable assistance.
+Where a decision is taken to give access to a sensorily disabled person to any document, the Public Information Officer shall provide such assistance to the person as may be appropriate for inspection.

 Q.10.
 What is the Time Period for Supply of Information?

-In normal course, information to an applicant shall be supplied within 30 days from the receipt of application by the public authority.
+In the normal course, information to an applicant shall be supplied within 30 days from the receipt of the application by the public authority.
 If information sought concerns the life or liberty of a person, it shall be supplied within 48 hours.
-In case the application is sent through the Assistant Public Information Officer or it is sent to a wrong public authority, five days shall be added to the period of thirty days or 48 hours, as the case may be.
+In case the application is sent through the Assistant Public Information Officer or it is sent to the wrong public authority, five days shall be added to the period of thirty days or 48 hours, as the case may be.

 Q.11.
 Is there any provision of Appeal under the RTI Act?

-If an applicant is not supplied information within the prescribed time of thirty days or 48 hours, as the case may be, or is not satisfied with the information furnished to him, he may prefer an appeal to the first appellate authority who is an officer senior in rank to the Public Information Officer.
+If an applicant has not received information within the prescribed time of thirty days or 48 hours, as the case may be, or is not satisfied with the information furnished to him, he may prefer an appeal to the first appellate authority who is an officer senior in rank to the Public Information Officer.
 Such an appeal, should be filed within a period of thirty days from the date on which the limit of 30 days of supply of information is expired or from the date on which the information or decision of the Public Information Officer is received.
 The appellate authority of the public authority shall dispose of the appeal within a period of thirty days or in exceptional cases within 45 days of the receipt of the appeal.

 Q.12.
 Is there any scope for second appeal under the RTI Act?

-If the first appellate authority fails to pass an order on the appeal within the prescribed period or if the appellant is not satisfied with the order of the first appellate authority, he may prefer a second appeal with the Central Information Commission within ninety days from the date on which the decision should have been made by the first appellate authority or was actually received by the appellant.
+If the first appellate authority fails to pass an order on the appeal within the prescribed period or if the appellant is not satisfied with the order of the first appellate authority, he may prefer to file a second appeal with the Central Information Commission within ninety days from the date on which the decision should have been made by the first appellate authority or was actually received by the appellant.

 Q.13.
 Whether Complaints can be made under this Act?
 If yes, under what conditions?